 In the beer industry, most of the microbrews did not take advantage of its entry into the market, as their market share is still less than 5% in 2010.
 (The microbrew industry has grown a bit, but that’s because more microbrews are entering the market.
 The individual brands aren’t growing so much as they are cannibalizing each other.)

 With few exceptions, like Fat Tire and Samuel Adams (although, most microbrewers don’t consider Sam one of them), they never bothered to develop a brand.
 Instead, they just got clever with names like Moose Drool.

 Meanwhile, the largest brand in the market, Budweiser, continues to hold more than 50% market share – practically a monopoly – by having the most meaningful brand in the market.

-For the smaller burger brands such as Smashburger and Mooyah Burgers and Fries, they will have limited growth in the future if they don’t develop a brand that captures the highest emotional intensity in the market.
+For the smaller burger brands such as Smashburger and Mooyah Burgers and Fries, they will have limited growth in the future if they don’t develop a brand that captures the highest emotional intensity in the fast food industry.
 They will be deluded into thinking that the McDonald’s and Wendy’s of the world won’t react and their better burgers will eventually win.

 As a microbrew drinker and a fan of Five Guys, I’d like to see those smaller brands decide they want to grow up and adopt meaningful brands that go beyond clever and are about who the customer is instead of what they offer.
 If they do, they can truly transform the market.
 If not, they will find the growth of the individual brands plateauing and the big three continuing to survive successfully.